danigb/codingadventures/source/drafts/2014-11-02-beatbox2-create-the-user-interface-with-react-js.html.markdown

     (div {className: 'beatbox-transport'},
       (button {onClick: @handlePlay }, '▶ Play' )
       (button {onClick: @handleStop }, '■ Stop' )
-      (label null, "Tempo: #{@props.tempo}")
+      (label null, "Tempo: #{@state.tempo}")
       (input {type: 'range', step: 1, min: 30.0, max: 160,
-      onChange: @handleTempoChange, value: @props.tempo}
+      onChange: @handleTempoChange, value: @state.tempo}
       )
     )

 module.exports = TransportComponent
 ~~~

 There are several things to note here:

+- Since the component is going to change the tempo, it's stored inside `state`
 - As I told you before, I **don't** use react's  [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) syntax.
 Some coffeescript sugar is applied instead: [destructuring assignment](http://coffeescript.org/#destructuring) at line 3 and then some clever use of coffeescript flexible syntax.
 The idea is [not mine](http://blog.vjeux.com/2013/javascript/react-coffeescript.html) and I like it.
 - We bind events to functions with plain javascript, but in a way that resembles very much to html.
 Note that the name of the event is in camel cased (`onClick`) instead of the html standard `onclick`
-- There's no magin in event handlers.
-It's the standard DOM: we receive a event parameter and we can access the `target` there (among other things).
+- There's no magic in event handlers.
+It uses the standard DOM event mechanism: we receive an `event` parameter so we can access the `target` there (among other things).
+- propTypes attribute is optional.
+It's used by react to [validate component properties](http://facebook.github.io/react/docs/reusable-components.html#prop-validation) (in development mode only) and, more important to me, add some documentation to the props (read: configuration) of the component.

 In order to see the component in action, we need to create and add it to the browser document.
 We'll do this kind of plumbing inside `app.js.coffee`: